The JDRF Rumbough Award

 Reviewer Thank You

-JDRF is strongly committed to conducting extensive internal and external peer review prior to funding any research project.
-Peer review is indispensable to operating the world’s largest and most highly regarded public T1D research program.
-JDRF wishes to thank all the external reviewers who help JDRF evaluate research proposals.
+JDRF is strongly committed to conducting extensive peer review prior to funding any research project.
+Peer review is an indispensable resource for operating the world’s largest and most highly regarded public T1D research program.
+JDRF wishes to thank all the peer reviewers who help JDRF evaluate research proposals.